dphblox/rfcs/docs/function-os-loadmodule.md

 For this reason, it was chosen to return a module object instead, which can automatically free any caches on collection, which is explicitly incompatible with function-based APIs, and which can provide convenient debugging behaviour.

+### Don't do anything

+There is a large cost to not doing anything.
+Roblox's own Jest library relies inseparably on cache control and sandboxing for modules, which is used widely on very large codebases.
+Internal benchmarks demonstrate a substantial performance hit from using today's existing workarounds as most user code runs without optimisations enabled.

+Furthermore, there is a hidden memory cost for today's status quo.
+A common way to work around Roblox's implementation of the require cache is to clone module instances so that they are freshly cached each time.
+Since this cache remains until the end of the session, the memory usage of the project will increase monotonically with each require.
+Some projects have been observed doing this in the wild, showing that there is user demand for this feature.
+As such, by not implementing this, we continue to encourage excessive memory consumption.